SAS (software): Recent history

-In 2002, the Text Miner software was introduced.
+In 2002, SAS Text Miner software was introduced.
 Text Miner analyzes text data like emails for patterns in business intelligence applications.
-In 2004, SAS Version 9.0 was released, which was dubbed "Project Mercury" and was designed to make SAS accessible to a broader range of business users.
-Version 9.0 added custom user interfaces based on the user's role and established the point-and-click user interface of SAS Enterprise Guide as the software's primary graphical user interface (GUI).
+In 2004, SAS Version 9.0 was released, referred to as "Project Mercury" internally, and was designed to make SAS accessible to a broader range of business users.
+SAS 9.0 added custom user interfaces based on the user's role and established the point-and-click user interface of SAS Enterprise Guide as the software's primary graphical user interface (GUI).
 The Customer Relationship Management (CRM) features were improved in 2004 with SAS Interaction Management.
-In 2008 SAS announced Project Unity, designed to integrate data quality, data integration and master data management.
+In 2008, SAS announced Project Unity, designed to integrate data quality, data integration, and master data management.

 SAS Institute Inc v World Programming Ltd was a lawsuit with developers of a competing implementation, World Programming System, alleging that they had infringed SAS's copyright in part by implementing the same functionality.
-This case was referred from the United Kingdom's High Court of Justice to the European Court of Justice on 11 August 2010.
+The case was referred by the United Kingdom's High Court of Justice to the European Court of Justice on 11 August 2010.
 In May 2012, the European Court of Justice ruled in favor of World Programming, finding that "the functionality of a computer program and the programming language cannot be protected by copyright."

-A free version was introduced for students in 2010.
+A free version of SAS was introduced for students in 2010.
 SAS Social Media Analytics, a tool for social media monitoring, engagement and sentiment analysis, was also released that year.
-SAS Rapid Predictive Modeler (RPM), which creates basic analytical models using Microsoft Excel, was introduced that same year.
-JMP 9 in 2010 added a new interface for using the R programming language from JMP and an add-in for Excel.
-The following year, a High Performance Computing appliance was made available in a partnership with Teradata and EMC Greenplum.
-In 2011, the company released Enterprise Miner 7.1.
+SAS Rapid Predictive Modeler (RPM), which creates basic analytical models using Microsoft Excel, was introduced the same year.
+In 2010, JMP 9 included a new interface for using the R programming language and an add-in for MS Excel.
+The following year, a High Performance Computing platform was made available in a partnership with Teradata and EMC Greenplum.
+In 2011, the company released SAS Enterprise Miner 7.1.
 The company introduced 27 data management products from October 2013 to October 2014 and updates to 160 others.
-At the 2015 SAS Global Forum, it announced several new products that were specialized for different industries, as well as new training software.
+At the SAS Global Forum 2015, SAS announced several new products that were specialized for different industries, as well as new training software.

-Releases date
+The company has invested in the development of artificial general intelligence, or "strong AI", with the goal of advancing deep learning and natural language processing to the point of achieving cognitive computing.

-SAS had many releases since 1972.
-Since release 9.3, SAS/STAT has its own release numbering.
+In 2019, SAS announced that it would be investing $1 billion into the development of advanced artificial intelligence, deep learning, natural language processing and machine learning.
+It announced an additional $1 billion investment into these areas in 2023, particularly for industries such as finance, insurance, government, health care and energy.
+In September 2023, the company announced its expansion of research into the applications of generative AI in analytics, data management and modeling.